parwarr/password-manager/README.md

 The password manager is a project developed for a school module, LB2, as part of an exam.
 This PowerShell script allows users...

+## Goal of this Code

+The Goal of this projekt is, to create a user-friendly passwort manager with the language powershell.
+The GUI will be simple and easy to handle.
+The entered passwords will be encrypted and saved on a sqplite database that we will create.

 ## Getting Started

 Clone the repo: